wilson0x4d/appsettings2/docs/ref/providers/TomlConfigurationProvider.rst

    [ConnectionStrings]
    SampleDb = "my_cxn_string"

-When loaded using `TomlConfigurationProvider` the resulting `Configuration` object will have attribute names and a structure which matches the TOML, consider the following Python code (where "example.toml" contains the above TOML):
+When loaded using :py:class:`~appsettings2.providers.TomlConfigurationProvider` the resulting :py:class:`~appsettings2.Configuration` object will have attribute names and a structure which matches the TOML, consider the following (where "example.toml" contains the above TOML):

 .. code:: python